[Egr26]: Size-Sensitive Sequence of Tense in Hungarian #

 for pragmatic reasons — one cannot directly perceive a past event — even

 though it is grammatically available (nonSpeech_both).
-This is the layer-2
+This is a layer-2

 reading set with the overlapping (=) constraint, leaving simultaneous-only